asingularity/obsidia-vehicle-imu/README.md

 # obsidia-vehicle-imu
 vehicle imu recording and real-time processing

+to enable either recording or realtime on boot, edit /etc/rc.local on the rpi and uncomment the line

 ## recording datasets

 Turn on device in wifi proximity.
 Device should blink blue at 1 Hz.